rogeroga/demo/README.md

     src/main/resources

-These are the defined configuration values:
+These are the defined configuration values that you can change:

     ## Queue max limit of parallel executions
     #